-Here’s First Look At Celtics’ Tacko Fall In Maine Red Claws Uniform
+NESN

 The Maine Red Claws kicked off training camp Monday in Portland, meaning both Tacko Fall and Tremont Waters went north to get acclimated with their G League team.

-Fall and Waters went through media day with the Red Claws on Thursday, which gave us our first look at the 7-foot-5 center in his new threads.
+Fall and Waters went through Media Day with the Red Claws on Thursday, which gave us our first look at the 7-foot-5 center in his new threads.

 Check it out: